Ellimaaac/Osu-Beatmaps-Dataset/README.md

 - ⚠ Code Operational :
   - Issue : Take into account the first gamemode and mot the other (if there is/are)
 - Dataset : test phase - 16k data (0,3 %  of the final data set)
+- Dataset 2 : new (because of the issue) test phase - 30k beatmaps

 ## Objectives